AlexandruJurju/LeetCode-Problems/Leetcode Solutions NEW.md

 ### Solution 2 - Binary Search
 - The minimum possible eating speed is 1, the maximum possible is the max pile size
 - We can apply a binary search on the eating speed
-  - if mid eating speed is too slow then move left pointer
+  - if mid eating speed is too slow then increase eating speed by moving left pointer to the right side
-  - if mid eating speed is too high then try to move right pointer to the left
+  - if mid eating speed is too high then try decreasing it by moving right pointer to the left side

 ```csharp
 public class Solution